-Planning gives us the basis for thinking and taking action on a long-term and systematic basis in the educational work.
-Planning contributes to continuity and progression both for single children and the child's group.
+Planning gives us the basis for thinking and acting on a long-term and systematic basis in our educational work.
+Planning contributes to continuity and progression both for individual children and the child's group.
 The planning is based on the children's well- being and development as well as through observation, documentation, reflection, assessment and conversations with children and parents.